lhydave/lego-ne/legone-spec.md

 ### Identifiers

 Identifiers are denoted by `IDENTIFIER`, which is a sequence of letters, digits, and underscores, starting with a letter, e.g., `x`, `x1`, `x_1`.
-Note that identifiers cannot be in form of `p0`, `p00`, etc., because we use `p` followed by a non-negative integer to denote the player type.
+Note that identifiers cannot be in form of `p0`, `p1`, etc., because we use `p` followed by a non-negative integer to denote the player type.
+They cannot be in form of `f0`, `f1`, etc., because we use `f` followed by a non-negative integer to denote the approximation/incentive/regret function of the player.

 ```ebnf
 IDENTIFIER ::= [a-zA-Z_][a-zA-Z0-9_]*;